 The optical components are multicoated and blackened edges and the tubes based on T2 mount system.

-The delivery of Prominence Viewer is ready mounted in a padded aluminium case.
+The Prominence Viewer is delivered in a padded aluminium case.

 Price on request